-The Office of the Registrar will automatically notify all campus faculty and staff of name changes unless the individual requests that only College officials who have an immediate need to know of name changes to allow other offices to make the necessary updates in their systems be notified.
-This could include Student Affairs, Information Technology, Financial Aid, Payroll, Billing, Athletics, Alumni Relations, International Student Services, Academic Advisors, and if the name change occurs in the middle of a semester, current faculty.
+The appropriate office will automatically notify all campus faculty and staff of name changes unless the individual requests that only College officials who have an immediate need to know of name change.
+This could include Human Resources, Supervisors, Student Affairs, Information Technology, Financial Aid, Payroll, Billing, Athletics, Alumni Relations, International Student Services, Enrollment Management, Academic Advisors, Academic Affairs, and if the name change occurs in the middle of a semester, current faculty.

-2.1.17 Survey Administration
+2.1.16 Survey Administration